Run a Free St. Louis Public Records Search on Anybody

 It is also possible to obtain certified copies of criminal records through computer terminals in the Certified Copy Department of the Circuit Clerk’s Office at the St. Louis County – 21st Judicial Courthouse.8 The process for doing this is covered in depth in the court records section below.

-Execute a Free Public Criminal Record Check in St. Louis County Missouri
+Run a Public Criminal Record Check for Free in St. Louis County MO

-These requests may be provided at no charge if they benefit the public or if there is no commercial interest for the requestor—however, requesters may still be charged to cover costs in fulfilling the request as per state law.
+These requests may be provided at no charge if they benefit the public or if there is no commercial interest for the requestor—however, requesters may still be charged to cover costs in fulfilling the request as per Missouri State Law.

 Additionally, the St. Louis County Police Department provides criminal history records in person for records pertaining to the county and city.
-The requestor will need to complete this criminal history request form (or obtain it in person) and bring in a valid government-issued ID such as a Missouri driver’s license (out-of-state DL will require an SSN card), birth certificate, among other documents that can be found in the prior link.
+The requestor will need to complete the Criminal History Request Form (or obtain it in person) and bring in a valid government-issued ID such as a Missouri driver’s license (out-of-state DL will require an SSN card), birth certificate, among other documents that can be found in the prior link.

 The department can provide arrest/criminal conviction to the requestor or a 2nd party if they have a notarized statement signed by the owner of the record.
 Record checks for St. Louis County are $4.50 and are paid via money order or check written out to the “Treasurer of St. Louis County.”